FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 <img src="{{ site.baseurl }}/assets/images/RE/Zyxel/ZY_DEFAULT_PW.png">

-The validation checks whenever the applied user is not in the UUID 0 which suggests that the admin account at **"pcVar27"** has full privileges over the system.
+The validation checks whether the applied user is in the UUID 0, which suggests that the admin account at **"pcVar27"** has full privileges over the system.